 The effect of alcohol and caffeine

 It is so important to sleep well.
 By taking the right steps, it will be possible.
-I sleep like a rose even if I have problems, just like the rest of the human race.
+I sleep like a rose even if I have problems, just like the rest of humanity.

 Source: Aimee McNew for Paleo Hacks